miller-cerna-laskowski-morris-eyring/anomaly-group-project/Readme.md

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>

-### Project Summary
+### Project Summary / Background
 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>

-Scenario: We are serving as Data Analysts for the CodeUp staff.
+We are serving as Data Analysts for the CodeUp staff.
 We have been tasked by a staff member to answer several questions they need to speak on at an upcoming board meeting.

 We will be using Anomaly Detection methodoligies to answer the questions.
 The data source is from the curriculum_logs MySql CodeUp database.